cpske/ISP/Topics.md

  - using remotes. push, fetch, pull

 ### Git and Development

- - Github Flow
- - using issues
+Using Github Flow, issues,
- - write good commit messages, sometimes referencing issues using links
+write good commit messages,
+pull request reviews, and referencing code in issues.

+### Developer Skills
+ - review of OOP fundamentals in Python (assessment exercise)
+ - coding convention
+ - unit testing
+ - using UML

 -------------------------------------------------------------------------
 # Topics (not in order)